 - 0.296 seconds

 - 0.302 seconds

 - 0.307 seconds

 And as I expected, the 10 fastest deliveries were all for messages relayed through GreenArrow.
 Yeah!

 Taking Off The Training Wheels

-In order to make our test as fair as possible, we tried to use common default settings, and steered away from options which were supported by some (but not all) of the ESPs being tested.
+To make our test as fair as possible, we tried to use common default settings.
+We also steered away from options that were supported by some (but not all) of the ESPs tested.